voltagead/flaming-ironman/coding-standards/css/readme.md

 .third-item {
 	/* ... */
 }

+.fourth-item { display: none; }
 ```

 Don't make values and selectors hard to override.

+When indenting Sass, we stick to the same four (4) spaces, and we also leave a blank line before and after the nested ruleset.

 Minimize the use of id's